Men vs. Women: Confusion Over Heart Symptoms

-Not all of these symptoms occur during a heart attack, but because every second counts, if you experience them call 911 immediately, says the American Heart Association.
+Not all of these symptoms happen during a heart attack.
+But if you think you have any of them, call 911 immediately, says the American Heart Association.

-Quinn and King studied 41 women and 59 men who had suffered heart attacks.
+Researchers from the University of Rochester's nursing school in New York studied 41 women and 59 men who'd had heart attacks.
 The study centered on heart attack symptoms and any delays in seeking medical care.

 Most participants were white.
 The women were about 70 years old, compared with the men's average age of 60.
 More men were current or former smokers -- 81%, compared with 56% of the women.
 No gender differences existed for a history of angina (chest pain), coronary artery disease, high blood pressure, diabetes, previous heart attacks, or cholesterol.